 (B) Take-Back Rights.
-The Option Shares purchased pursuant to the

-Employment Option shall be subject to the following take-back rights in addition to and not in substitution for the provisions of Section 12(g).
-If the Employee's employment terminates, for any reason or for no reason at all, (1) before July 3, 1998, the Employee agrees to sell and the Corporation agrees to purchase, on the date Employee's employment terminates, at the Per Share Option Price, Two Hundred (200) Option Shares (2) before July 3, 1999, the Employee agrees to sell and the Corporation agrees to purchase, on the date Employee's employment terminates, at the Per Share Option Price, One Hundred (100) Option Shares.
+The Option Shares purchased pursuant to the the Employee's employment terminates, for any reason or for no reason at all, (1) before July 3, 1998, the Employee agrees to sell and the Corporation agrees to purchase, on the date Employee's employment terminates, at the Per Share Option Price, Two Hundred (200) Option Shares (2) before July 3, 1999, the Employee agrees to sell and the Corporation agrees to purchase, on the date Employee's employment terminates, at the Per Share Option Price, One Hundred (100) Option Shares.
 This provision shall secure this Agreement.